dlebansais/Easly-Language/Doc/Nodes/Assertion.md

     }
 ```

-+ The feature is redefined, doesn't have a specific Require or Ensure clause, but has it's own body that may or may not call the precursor.<br>Assertions are then just copied in the next body.
++ The feature is redefined, doesn't have a specific Require or Ensure clause, but has its own body that may or may not call the precursor.<br>Assertions are then just copied in the new body.

 <!---
 Mode=Default